 In January 2001, R&B Falcon purchased the 13.6% minority interest in Reading & Bates Development Co., which was owned by former directors and employees of R&B Falcon and directors and employees of that company, for \$34.7 million.
-Interests of Messrs.
-Loyd and Donabedian were purchased for \$9,059,400 and \$1,294,000, respectively.
-Mr. Pattarrozzi received a bonus of \$267,000 in connection with the sale of the minority interest.
-R&B Falcon's oil and gas business is operated primarily through its Reading & Bates Development Co.
+The interests of Messrs.
+Loyd and Donabedian were purchased for \$9,059,400 and \$1,294,000 respectively.
+Mr. Pattarozzi received a bonus of \$267,000 in connection with the sale of the minority interest.
+R&B Falcon's oil and gas business is operated primarily through its Reading & Bates Development